johnalison/WorkingPhilosophy/BookNotes/TheRedQueen.md

 # The Red Queen (Matt Ridley)

 - Great in parts, slow start, some repitition.

 - There is a typical human nature, the aim of this book is to seek it.

 - Cannot understand human nature without understanding how it evolved.
 Impossible to know how humans evolved without known how human sexuality evolved.

 - Reproduction is the sole goal for which humans are designed.
-There is nothing in our natures that was not "chosen" for reproductive success.
+There is nothing in our natures that was not "chosen" for reproductive success. (#WhoWeAre)

 - Reproduction is not synonymous with sex.
 Many asexual ways to reproduce.